Exhibitor Terms and Conditions

 5.2 Cancellation penalties are:

-(a) All cancellations carry a $35 administrative fee.
+(a) All cancellations and changes (including swapping stalls spaces) carry a $35 administrative fee.

 5.3 Exhibitors acknowledge and agree that all advertising within Event publications or marketing options are non-negotiable and non-refundable in the event that the Exhibitor cancels their site space or activity with the Organiser.